51Degrees/specifications/pipeline-specification/features/exception-handling.md

 The [data update](data-updates.md) process runs on a background thread.
-Consequently, it is outside any other error handling mechanisms and must handle all its errors internally.
+Consequently, it is outside any other error handling mechanisms and will need to handle all its errors internally.

-When errors do occur, they must be [logged](logging.md) and must not cause the process to crash.
+When errors do occur, they will be [logged](logging.md) and MUST NOT cause the process to crash.

 ## Custom exceptions/errors